PlatONnetwork/docs/docs/加入 PlatON 网络.md

 | --cbft.blskey  | Specify the node bls private key file                        |
 | --testnet      | Specify to connect to the test network (Default: main network) |

-See more parameters with the `platon --help` command.
+See more parameters with the command `platon --help`

 When PlatON is successfully started, under normal circumstances, it will automatically establish a connection with the node closest to it through the node discovery protocol.
 After the connection is successful, block synchronization will be started.
-To determine whether the growth is getting higher.
+You can determine whether joining the network successfully by looking at the peers of the node and confirming whether the block height of the node is increasing.